 It’s one of our favorite states!

 We buy oil and gas royalties and mineral rights throughout Kansas.
-We especially like Ellis, Haskell, Finney, Barton, Russel, and Rook counties.
+We especially like Ellis, Haskell, Finney, Barton, Russel, and Rooks, and other counties.

 We buy mineral rights in the following Kansas counties: